Let’s get real, mama (or papa!): being a family sure is beautiful, but it’s also hectic.

 The goal isn’t perfection.
 The goal is walking into Monday with visual peace.

-Last step — and it’s just for you.
+Last action — and it’s just for you.

 Go to your room.